Yanxinle1123/xueXiPython/plantuml2code/README.md

 # How to use:

 -
+    1) 先安装: pip install textX
-    1) Define a PlantUML class diagram:
+    2) Define a PlantUML class diagram:

 PlantUML is an easy grammar that generates UML drawings : [PlantUML project](http://plantuml.com/class-diagram)

 -
-    2) Launch plant2code with the specified language and the diagram path as arguments (you can also specify where you want the code to be generated)
+    3) Launch plant2code with the specified language and the diagram path as arguments (you can also specify where you want the code to be generated)

 ##### python main.py python uml-v3.txt ../pc_game